nbottarini/react-presenter/README.md

   The presenter is constructed only once.
 - **startArgs:** arguments that are passed to the presenter start method.

-A presenter can optionally implement a start method that is called when the view is mounted.
+A presenter can optionally implement an init method that is called when is created and a start method that is called when the view is mounted.
 It's also called when the startArgs changes (internally it uses a useEffect so expect the same behaviour).
 Another optional method is the stop method.
 This is called before the view is unmounted or before the startArgs are changed.